 Fishing, Hiking, Camping

 Family Events: Birthdays, Weddings, Graduation

 U.S or international Holiday/traditional events: Cook together or allow students/scholars to cook their favorite meals

-To Register as a participant: (Priority deadline September 15th, 2018)
+To Register as a participant: (Priority deadline is September 15th of every year)

 Download Flier for Distribution: